Fear, Move Over - Love, You're Up

 I realized that my migraines were very much connected to my parents, and my past.
 There was so much deep rooted pain and trauma.
 Even at this time, I didn’t realize just how much, but it was very clear to me I had found the root cause of my migraines.

-After having this revelation, I started to try to heal these pains of my past.
+After having this painful epiphany, I attempted to heal these pains of my past.
 I did end up seeing my parents again, thanks to my sister for organizing it.
 However, much to my dismay, they still wanted nothing to do with me as I showed no desire to ‘return to the flock’ so to speak.

 Again, I didn’t know this at the time, but I did this all my life, from childhood.
 Little did I know that repressing and tucking away my pains and traumas would result in such terrible debilitating migraines.